Every Place in Kansas – B

 Burdett Pawnee Current Town

-Burdick/Linsdale Morris Current Town Located between Diamond Springs and Lost Springs on the Santa Fe Trail.
-The name changed from Linsdale to Burdick.
+Burdick/Linsdale Morris Current Town 1887-Present It is located between Diamond Springs and Lost Springs on the Santa Fe Trail.
+The name has changed from Linsdale to Burdick.

 Bureau Logan Lost Town 1885-1887 A post office opened in September 1885.
 It was moved to McAllister in May 1887.